Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks

 Training, validation, and testing datasets were split according to an 80/10/10 ratio.
 All models were initially trained for 1000 epochs with a batch size of 256.
 If the validation loss continued to decrease, the model weights were reloaded and training was resumed until overfitting began to appear.
-Model training was performed using the \texttt{PyTorch} API \cite{paszke2019pytorchimperativestylehighperformance}, with the \texttt{AdamW} \cite{loshchilov2019decoupledweightdecayregularization} optimizer, chosen for its robust performance in a wide range of applications.
-In general, each model should be trained on a dataset containing at least an order of magnitude more independent training samples than the number of free trainable parameters, with the precise requirement depending on the effective model complexity.
-For the initial benchmarking studies presented here, each model was trained using one million simulated data events, corresponding to deuteron NMR signals superimposed on realistic Q-meter baselines and spanning a broad range of polarization values and noise conditions.
-Hyperparameters were optimized using \texttt{Optuna} \cite{akiba2019optunanextgenerationhyperparameteroptimization}, a Bayesian optimization framework that performs iterative trials to identify optimal hyperparameter configurations within predefined constraints.
-We ran 200 trials per model to determine near-optimal configurations, save for the low-polarization model, for which we used the same optimized hyperparameters as the high-polarization model.
-These tuned hyperparameters are shown in Tables~\ref{tab:ff-parameters} and ~\ref{tab:polarization_parameters}.
-During training, noise was injected on a 2.6 SNR scale, (low noise).
-This scale is shown in the bottom plot of Fig.~\ref{fig:D-Baseline-TE}.
-Additional, 1.3 SNR (high noise) is also used for more extreme validation (see Fig. \ref{fig:placeholder}).
-This noise was sampled from a normal distribution $\mathcal{N}(0,\sigma)$, where the mean is zero and $\sigma$ is the standard deviation of the noise.
-From experimental signals, this was found to be on the order of $10^{-6}$ mV.
-Discussions in this paper of ``high noise'' regions corresponds to noise sampled from a normal distributed with double this standard deviation.
+Model was constructed and trained using the \texttt{PyTorch} API~\cite{paszke2019pytorchimperativestylehighperformance} with the \texttt{AdamW} optimizer~\cite{loshchilov2019decoupledweightdecayregularization}.
+In general, each model should ideally be trained on a dataset containing at least an order of magnitude more independent training samples than the number of free trainable parameters, with the precise requirement depending on the effective model complexity; this rule of thumb is not strictly satisfied for every benchmark presented here.
+Unless otherwise stated, each initial benchmark model was trained using one million simulated events, corresponding to deuteron NMR signals superimposed on realistic Q-meter baselines and spanning a broad range of polarization values and noise conditions.